kubernetes-sigs/prometheus-adapter/docs/walkthrough.md

 [Horizontal Pod
 Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-custom-metrics).

-Make sure that you've properly configured Heapster with the `--api-server` flag, otherwise enabling custom metrics autoscaling support with disable CPU autoscaling support.
+Make sure that you've properly configured metrics-server (as is default in Kubernetes 1.9+), or enabling custom metrics autoscaling support with disable CPU autoscaling support.

+Note that most of the API versions in this walkthrough target Kubernetes 1.9.
+It should still work with 1.7 and 1.8, but you might have to change some minor details.

 ### Binaries and Images ###